Ons Jabeur and a Centre Court love affair

 Then, a Sabalenka forehand slammed into the net, providing Jabeur with the route back into the match she so desperately craved.
 From then, she reeled off two more games on the trot to level the contest.
 Finger-raised, Marcus Rashford style, at her temple after a backhand return winner sealed the second set, there would be no stopping her path to consecutive finals at the All England Club, where she will once again go in as favourite against unseeded Czech player Marketa Vondrousova.

-From the brink, scrapping in desperation, the woman with a continent on her shoulders found a way to haul herself over the line.
+From the brink, scrapping in desperation, the woman with a continent on her shoulders found a way to haul herself over the line, beating Sabalenka 6-7(5), 6-4, 6-3.

 But the 15,000-capacity crowd played their part; Jabeur said as much straight afterwards.
 “Thank you to the crowd which kept me in the match really,” she said on-court, the conductor to her choir.
 “Thank you guys for cheering for me and believing in me.
 Maybe I’d have lost the match today but I’m glad I kept digging very deep and finding the strength.”

-Into the final Saturday once again.
+Into the final on Saturday once again.
 Quite how she got there was extraordinary.
-Early proceedings saw both players save a break point apiece, with Sabalenka’s crushing backhand the standout stroke on show early on.
+Early proceedings saw both players save a break point, with Sabalenka’s crushing backhand the standout stroke on show early on.
 In fact, it was a winner on that side which saw her eventually escape a tricky situation at 2-2, saving two break points and holding after four deuces.

 While in Wednesday’s quarter-final against defending champion Elena Rybakina the focus was on Jabeur keeping her emotions in check, this time the spotlight was on Sabalenka.
 The world No 2, returning to Wimbledon after missing last year due to the ban on Russians and Belarusians, cannot resist an instinctive reaction when a point hasn’t gone her way.
 A shake of the head; a puff of the cheeks; a startled stare and roll of the eyes to her player box.